gtk-rs/gtk4-rs/book/src/basics/main_loop.md

 After we press the button, the GUI is completely frozen.
 We can't even move the window.
-You probably won't force the thread to sleep within your callback, but it is not unusual that you want to run a slightly longer operation after an event is triggered.
+The `sleep` call is an artifical example, but it is not unusual wanting to run a slightly longer operation in one go.
 For that we just need to spawn a new thread and let the operation run there.

 ```rust ,no_run